 Reverse Income Inequality

 Obama led with his definition of the American Dream, the idea of..."Opportunity for all...if you work hard and take responsibility, you can get ahead in America."
-He added he'd work with Congress where he can, but he will use Executive Orders to further.
+He added he'd work with Congress where he can, but he will use Executive Orders to further his goals.

 The speech is consistent with Obama's prior economic policies, while also supporting Democrats who are up for reelection this year.
 To that aim, it focused on reversing income inequality, which Obama called "the defining challenge of our time" in a December speech.